 We do try to guide people who need support in learning to fly or in developing aviation careers.

-However, we normally do not provide funds for educational scholarships or for flight training for individuals because there are many organizations that do - and almost none that provide our kinds of grants we have provided in the past.
+However, we normally do not provide funds for educational scholarships or for flight training for individuals because there are many organizations that do - and almost none that provide the kinds of grants we have provided in the past.

 But we will try to help you find those groups that do provide educational and flight training support.